 3 whole eggs

-*knead a little then flatten out with a rolling pin/hands
+*dust bench/chopping board then knead a little then flatten out with a rolling pin/hands and cut into quarters

-*start with the widest setting on the machine roller and roll half of the pasta dough
+*set up pasta machine and start with the widest setting on the machine roller and roll 1/4 of the pasta dough

-*process through noodle attachment for fettuccine or linguini
+*process through noodle attachment for fettuccine (or linguini), hang on a broomstick

-*repeat for the second half of pasta dough
+*repeat for other 3 pieces of pasta dough

 add pasta noodle to boiling water and add a dash of olive oil and pinch of salt